vennadevops/Phase-2/kubernetes/kubectl-commands.md

     kubectl exec -ti <pod-name> /bin/bash --> it will interact with first created container

-    kubectl exec -ti <pod-name> -c <container-name> /bin/bash --> it will interact with specified container
+    kubectl exec -ti <pod-name> -c <container-name> /bin/bash --> it will interact with specified container, if you are not sure about the container name, describe pod.  kubectl describe pod [pod-name].

 * kubectl plugin list